Penrith, Cumbria: Penrith New Squares

 Plans to expand Penrith town centre south into the Southend Road area began by expanding the swimming pool area into a leisure centre, to replace a previous car park and sports fields, including ones used by Penrith and Penrith United football clubs.
 Plans for the rest of the scheme were drawn up by a property firm and included a supermarket and shopping streets, car parking and housing.
 Penrith New Squares refers to shops to be centred round two squares for parking and public entertainment.

 Work here was suspended in October 2008 due to the financial crisis, but a new deal was agreed with Sainsbury's and it resumed in 2011.
 The update includes less new housing, with parts deferred for up to five years.
-Sainsburys opened in December 2011.
-In June 2013, the first shop in the squares opened, along with a walk through from Sainsburys to the town centre.
+Sainsbury's opened in December 2011.
+In June 2013, the first shop in the squares opened, along with a walk through from Sainsbury's to the town centre.

-Landmarks

-The main church is St Andrew's, built in 1720–1722 in an imposing Grecian style, abutting a 13th-century tower.
-The churchyard has ancient crosses and hogback tombstones known as the Giant's Grave (early 10th century) and Giant's Thumb (remains of a Norse cross from about 920).

-Ruins of Penrith Castle (14th–16th centuries) can be seen from the adjacent railway station.
-It is run by English Heritage.
-To the south-east of the town are more substantial ruins of Brougham Castle, also held by English Heritage, as are the ancient henge sites known as Mayburgh Henge and King Arthur's Round Table to the south.

-The town centre has a Clock Tower erected in 1861 to mark Philip Musgrave of Edenhall.
-Hutton Hall in Friargate has a 14th-century pele tower at the rear, attached to an 18th-century building.
-Dockray Hall (once the Gloucester Arms) dates from about 1470 and may include remains of another pele tower.
-Richard, Duke of Gloucester resided there before becoming King Richard III and carried out extensive work at Penrith Castle about 1471.

-Penrith has many wells.
-Well-dressing ceremonies took place on days in May.
-Three miles south-east, on the River Eamont opposite Ninekirks, are the "Giants' Caves", with a well dedicated to St Ninian.
-These are enlarged out of Lower Permian sandstone and their associated breccias and purple shales.

-Just north of the town is a wooded signal-beacon hill named Beacon Hill, originally Penrith Fell.
-Its last use was probably in 1804 in the war against Napoleon.
-Traditionally, Beacon Pike warned of danger from Scotland.
-Though ringed by commercial woodland owned by Lowther Estates, it still has natural woodlands visited by locals and tourists.
-On a clear day most of Eden Valley, local fells, Pennines and parts of the North Lakes can be seen.
-Beacon Hill possibly gave Penrith its Celtic name of "red hill".

-A fibreglass -tall statue of King Kong once stood in the Skirsgill Auction Mart.